gouverneurp/eVAS/README.md

 # How to use

 ## Standalone
-To simply use the **eVAS** you can download the latest release and start it without installing further requirements.
-To do so, follow the the instructions:
+To use **eVAS** easily, you can download the latest version and run it without any further requirements.
+Just follow the instructions:
-- Simple visit the [download page](https://gouverneurp.github.io/evas.html) or the github page with the [latest releases](https://github.com/gouverneurp/eVAS/releases/latest/)
+- Just visit the [download page](https://gouverneurp.github.io/evas.html) or the github page with the [latest releases](https://github.com/gouverneurp/eVAS/releases/latest/)
-- Download the standalone **eVAS** software ('*eVAS.exe*' for windows)
+- Download the **eVAS** standalone software ('*eVAS.exe*' for Windows)
-- Start the application
+- Launch the application
-- (If a the following message from windows defender occurs, run the software by: )
+- (If you see a message like the one below from Windows Defender, run the software anyway by following these steps: )

 First step                 |  Second step :-------------------------:|:-------------------------: